arcus/Arcus_Labs_Orientation/new_to_github.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-We recommend using [CHOP's enterprise GitHub](https://github.research.chop.edu) for the code from your Arcus project, because it provides an additional layer of security as the files remain on CHOP's servers.
+We recommend using [CHOP's Enterprise GitHub](https://github.research.chop.edu) for the code from your Arcus project, because it provides an additional layer of security as the files remain on CHOP's servers.

+You'll also still be able to connect to a repository on CHOP's Enterprise GitHub (but not public GitHub) when your lab has **internet disabled**, allowing you to take advantage of the [additional security of keeping your lab environment isolated from the internet](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#lab-security).

 </div>